Striving for Inclusive Excellence in Education

-The Aspirational Teaching Institute will bring faculty to the Center for Transformative Teaching for a semester-long program designed to help tackle major teaching challenges.
-Unlike single-topic workshops and other programs, this institute will take place over a 16-week period and will be designed as if it were a course with bi-weekly synchronous sessions, instructional materials, and targeted support and feedback.
+The Aspirational Teaching Institute is a semester-long program designed to help tackle major teaching challenges.
+Unlike single-topic workshops and other programs, this institute takes place over a 16-week period and is designed as if it were a course with bi-weekly synchronous sessions, instructional materials, and targeted support and feedback.
 Topics may vary from semester to semester.
-The first offering of the institue, for the Spring 2022 semester, will be Striving for Student Success in Gateway Courses.
+The Fall 2022 offering of the institute is Striving for Inclusive Excellence in Education.

-The Striving for Student Success in Gateway Courses program will tackle the questions:
+The Striving for Inclusive Excellence in Education program tackles the following questions:

 The program facilitators from the CTT, with help from relevant campus leaders, will take point on answering the first question, and participants will develop answers to the second question.
 Facilitators will offer ideas and guidance but, ultimately, teaching is a personal endeavor, and the right ways of addressing these problems will need to be highly individualized.
 What works well for one instructor, or for one course, may not work for another.
-Participants will need to consider which ideas make sense, which seem to fit with their personal style of teaching, and which seem to fit with the course they are teaching and the specific challenges they and their students are experiencing.
+Participants will need to consider which ideas fit with their personal teaching style, the course they are teaching, and the backgrounds of the students the course is serving.
 While designing their distinct approaches, participants will have help along the way from fellow participants, CTT team members, and even students.

-The Aspirational Teaching Institute will meet every other Wednesday during the spring semester, starting on January 19th, from 1:30-2:30 with a half hour of additional time allotted for casual discussion extending until 3 p.m.
+The Aspirational Teaching Institute will meet every other Thursday during the Fall semester, starting on August 25th September 8th, from 1:30-2:30 with a half hour of additional time allotted for casual discussion extending until 3 p.m.
 All of these instructional sessions will be held remotely.

 At the same time on the alternating weeks, we will hold optional working sessions in the form of either a participant discussion time or an open office hours with instructional designers on hand to help brainstorm new approaches to the challenges participants are facing.
-These sessions will be held in a hybrid format.
+These sessions will also be held remotely.

 If you're interested in this programming, but have a scheduling conflict, we'd ask that you still register with the "Interested but Conflicted" option so that we can include you in communications that you might find relevant.

-The first of our eight instructional sessions will feature CTT Director Nick Monk and the two program facilitators laying out the details of the program.
-All subsequent sessions will involve an asynchronous guest lecture (posted to Canvas the week before the group meeting) by a campus leader whose work is relevant to the challenge of the week.
-At group meetings, representatives from the CTT will follow up on the campus leader’s presentation by providing initial thoughts on how participants could address the specific challenge in teaching.
-Following that, there will be an opportunity for questions and an open discussion.
+The first of our seven instructional sessions will feature CTT Director Nick Monk and the two program facilitators laying out the details of the program.
+All subsequent sessions will involve an asynchronous guest lecture (posted to Canvas the week before the group meeting) by a campus leader or CTT representative whose work is relevant to the topic of the week.
+At group meetings, representatives from the CTT will follow up on the presentation by providing initial thoughts on how participants might incorporate the ideas presented into their own courses.
+Following that, there will be time for questions and an open discussion.

 After each session, participants will have an opportunity to prepare and potentially share a reflection in which they:

-- provide observations about how the given challenge plays out in their own course;
+- provide observations about how the given topic impacts their own course;

-- summarize what steps (if any) they already take to try addressing the challenge; and
+- summarize what steps (if any) they already take that addresses the topic; and

 - identify steps they would like to consider taking in the future.